ForgeRock/ping-android-sdk/external-idp/README.md

             is IdpCollector -> {
                 when (val result = idpCollector.authorize()) {
                     is Success -> {
-                        //When success, move to next Node
+                        // When success, move to next Node node.next()
-                        node.next()
                     }
                     is Failure -> {
-                        //Handle the failure
+                        // Handle the failure
                     }
                 }
             }